Tunji Banjo

-Tunji Babajide Banjo (born 19 February 1960) is an English former professional footballer who played as a midfielder for Leyton Orient, AEL Limassol and the Nigeria national football team.
+Tunji Babajide Banjo (born 19 February 1960) is a former professional footballer who played as a midfielder for Leyton Orient, AEL Limassol and the Nigeria national football team.

 Biography

 Tunji Babajide Banjo was born on 19 February 1960 in Kensington, London, and played schoolboy football for Brent, Middlesex and London Schools before joining Leyton Orient as an apprentice in 1977.
-After two substitute appearances, including an appearance in the 1978 FA Cup semifinal against Arsenal, Banjo made his full debut in the first team in a 3-0 win against Burnley on 18 April 1978 and went on to make 27 league appearances for Orient.
+After two substitute appearances, including an appearance in the 1978 FA Cup semifinal against Arsenal, Banjo made his full debut in the first team in a 3–0 win against Burnley on 18 April 1978 and went on to make 27 league appearances for Orient.
 He was released in May 1982 and joined Cypriot club AEL Limassol where he suffered a bad ankle injury.
 He returned to Orient for the 1987–88 season as a non-contract player but made no further appearances for the club.

 Banjo was eligible for the Nigeria national football team through his father and made his international debut against Tunisia in Lagos in 1980.
 He gained a total of seven caps for Nigeria.